wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

 );
 ```

-Last but not least, the final block output is created and returned using `createElement`, passing in the wrapper element, the `useBlockProps()` hook, which will return the properties as an object, and all the other elements that make up the structure and functionality of the block.
+Last but not least, the final block output is created and returned using `createElement`, passing in the wrapper tag, the `useBlockProps()` hook, which will return the properties as an object, and all the other elements that make up the structure and functionality of the block.

 ```js
 return createElement(